FroggMaster/awakens/README.md

 ### Server Restarting

-**Please** do not use `nohup node server`, it creates output files like  [this](http://i.gyazo.com/e87040b6c4589bba8b1079a23ae221d2.png).
+**Please** do not use `nohup nodejs server`, it creates output files like  [this](http://i.gyazo.com/e87040b6c4589bba8b1079a23ae221d2.png).
 If you find `nohup.out` files, or find evidence of any suspicious activity, let others know.
 <br><br>
-Use `node server > /dev/null 2>&1 &` which will [discard all output](http://stackoverflow.com/questions/8220098/how-to-redirect-the-output-of-an-application-in-background-to-dev-null) that is produced.
+Use `nodejs server > /dev/null 2>&1 &` which will [discard all output](http://stackoverflow.com/questions/8220098/how-to-redirect-the-output-of-an-application-in-background-to-dev-null) that is produced.

 ### Code Formatting